Uber, Lyft, and others sign ‘shared mobility pledge’ to improve urban transportation options

 - We promote equity

-- We lead the transition towards a zero-emission future and renewable energy
+- We lead the transition toward a zero-emission future and renewable energy

-- We support fair user fees across all modes.
+- We support fair user fees across all modes

-- We aim for public benefits via open data.
+- We aim for public benefits via open data

-- We work towards integration and seamless connectivity
+- We work toward integration and seamless connectivity

 - We support that autonomous vehicles in dense urban areas should be operated only in shared fleets